pingcap/docs/dm/dm-open-api.md

 ## Update a data source

 This API is a synchronous interface.
 If the request is successful, the information of the corresponding data source is returned.

 > **NOTE:**
 >
-> Updating the data source configuration requires that there are no running tasks under the current data source
+> When you use this API to update the data source configuration, make sure that there are no running tasks under the current data source.

 ### Request URI